 successfully executing two rounds for getting users 1 and 2.

-if any requested identity was not found.
-Whenever an identity cannot be found, the fetch execution will fail
+requested identity was not found.
+Whenever an identity cannot be found, the fetch execution will fail with

 .